What can you do in Breckenridge if you don’t ski?

 11. Fat Biking

 Drift over snow-packed trails and log a fun low-impact cardio workout on a fat bike.
 Wide-treaded “fat” tires make winter pedaling a breeze.
-Layer up and bike the groomed rec path between Breckenridge and Frisco or tap Breck Bike Guides for fat bike tours to breweries and the Breckenridge Distillery.
+Layer up and bike the groomed rec path between Breckenridge and Frisco or tap Ridden for fat bike tours to breweries and the Breckenridge Distillery.

 12. Guided Walking Tours